Nelarius/playground/README.md

 # The Playground engine

-A small, experimental, data-driven, entity-component-based, and scriptable game engine.
+A small, experimental, data-driven, entity-component-based, and Wren-scriptable game engine.

 ## Compiling